wednesday-solutions/android-template/README.md

 > Note: Flavour specific configurations can be made in the [app.gradle](app/app.gradle) file under the `buildTypes` block

-Read the [scripts documentation](scripts/README.md) to learn about all the scrips used in the project.

 ## Content
 The Android Template contains: